sticky-tea/notes-to-6502-asm/README.md

 snd.makeCode(f, d, n, l);
 ```
 where:
-f - vector of double of frequencies
+f - vector of double of frequencies,
-d - vector of int of durations
+d - vector of int of durations,
-n - bool, true if NTSC
+n - bool, true if NTSC,
-l - bool, true if looped
+l - bool, true if looped,

 Also you can make a whole program if you have a file:
 ```cpp